 Following a Mediterranean diet based on eating lots of fruit, vegetables and grains, and lower amounts of red meat and processed foods, has been shown to reduce the risk of heart disease.

 Your doctor may offer you a screening test for some of these risk factors and you may be offered medication to reduce the risk of having a heart attack.
-See separate leaflet called Cardiovascular Health Risk Assessment.
+See the separate leaflet called Cardiovascular Health Risk Assessment.

 Specialist investigations for coronary heart disease